AlanChuang1/EmotionDetectorCNN/README.md

 Daksh Jain: I was responsible partially for coding, debugging, and communicating with team members to setup meetings and manage deadlines.
 I also worked on the write up introduction and ____ section.
 We split tasks evenly and helped eachother when needed.
 I believe everyone in the group worked hard and together as a team!

-Sohum Goel:  I was responsible for the initial set up of the neural network, along with some trial runs.
-I also communited with the team to setup meetings and all of us split tasks evenly added on to each other's work.
-Everyone worked togther to complete this project.
+Sohum Goel: I was responsible for the initial setup of the neural network, along with some trial runs.
+I also communicated with the team to set up meetings, and all of us split tasks evenly and added to each other's work.
+Everyone worked together to complete this project.

 Grisha Bandodkar: